WWE: No Plans For Emmalina?

 After Wrestlemania 32, Emma was teaming up with Women’s Champion Charlotte in a feud with Becky Lynch and Natalya before she suffered her injury.
 Afterwards she would be replaced by Dana Brooke.

-Hopefully the Australian is set to debut soon, and that WWE does have plans for her.
-Of course everything is subject to change, so it’s entirely possible that WWE will come up with a plan for the talented superstar, who is too good to waste on a running joke that many have gotten tired of.
+Hopefully, the Australian is set to debut soon, and WWE does have plans for her.
+Of course, everything is subject to change, so it’s entirely possible that WWE will come up with a plan for the talented superstar, who is too good to waste on a running joke that many have gotten tired of.